Nethereum/TestChains/README.md

 Blockchain developing often requires to run a local Blockchain client (AKA: TestChain).
 This is to make sure your work remains private and that any sent transaction gets a fast response.

 In order to speed up the process, this repo contains all you need to spin up a local TestChain in a few minutes.
 Each of these chains uses PoA (Proof of Authority) as a consensus model for faster response.
-They all launch using provided scripts, automatically provided with accounts and passwords (accounts details can be found [here](https://github.com/Nethereum/TestChains/blob/master/accountInfo.txt)).
+They all launch using provided scripts, automatically provided with accounts and passwords.

+Accounts details are:
+privateKey = "0xb5b1870957d373ef0eeffecc6e4812c0fd08f554b37b233526acc331bf1544f7";
+senderAddress = "0x12890d2cce102216644c59daE5baed380d84830c";
+password = "password";

+var otherAddress = "0x13f022d72158410433cbd66f5dd8bf6d2d129924";
+-

 ## Geth
 ___